Italian Red Cross

 The Italian Red Cross (IRC, Croce Rossa Italiana or CRI) is the Italian national Red Cross society.
-The Italian Red Cross was one of the original founding members of the International Committee of the Red Cross in 1919.
+The Italian Red Cross was one of the original founding members of the International Federation of the Red Cross and Red Crescent Societies in 1919.

 History

 Early history

 The present-day Italian Red Cross was founded under the name of Comitato dell'Associazione Italiana per il soccorso ai feriti ed ai malati in guerra in Milan on June 15, 1864, two months before the signing of the Geneva Convention.